Rodzman/dot-game/README.md

-# The Challenge
+# The Game

-We have created a very simple Connect 4 game using some of our favorite [front-end technologies](#technology-choices).
+A very simple Connect 4 game using some of our favorite [front-end technologies](#technology-choices).
 The rules of the game are simple: the first player to connect 4 of the same colored discs in a row (either vertically, horizontally, or diagonally) wins.
-There is one issue that we'd like you to solve: the logic to determine a winner does not check for 4 in a row diagonally, you should implement this logic with tests.
-We've also come up with a list of [possible improvements](#possible-improvements).
-Feel free to implement as many or as few of these as you like or try something not on this list (you have complete creative freedom).
-We understand that your time is precious so try not to spend more than a couple of hours on this.

 ## Getting Started